In Motion Physical Therapy and Fitness Center presents the 4th Annual:

 - The Flexibility Screen will assess the flexibility of the hamstrings and the hip flexor muscles.
 Imbalances in these muscles can alter running gait, and put strain on the low back, hips, knees, ankles, and feet.

-- Exercise Demo: This station will include demonstration of exercises that are designed to target the needed areas of improvement highlighted by the gait analysis, functional movement screen, flexibility screen, and Y-test.
+- Exercise Demo: This station will include demonstration of exercises that are designed to target the needed areas of improvement highlighted by the gait analysis, functional movement screen, flexibility screen, hop test and step down test.

 - These quick and basic screens will highlight areas of needed improvement in order to minimize injury and maximize performance.
 Also featuring: